open-contracting-extensions/government-procurement-agreement/docs/gpa.md

         <td>Where, prior to the award of a contract, a procuring entity modifies the criteria or requirements set out in the notice of intended procurement or tender documentation provided to participating suppliers, or amends or reissues a notice or tender documentation, it shall transmit in writing all such modifications or amended or re-issued notice or tender documentation: (a) to all suppliers that are participating at the time of the modification, amendment or re-issuance, where such suppliers are known to the entity, and in all other cases, in the same manner as the original information was made available; and (b) in adequate time to allow such suppliers to modify and re-submit amended tenders, as appropriate.</td>
         <td>

-1. [Create a new OCDS release](../operations/#create-a-release) and follow the corresponding guidance, depending on the information that has been modified:
+1. [Create a new OCDS release](operations.md#create-a-release) and follow the corresponding guidance, depending on the information that has been modified:
-    1. If the *the criteria or requirements* are modified, follow the guidance for [X:9](#X:9), and add 'tenderAmendment' to the `tag` array
+    1. If the *the criteria or requirements* are modified, follow the guidance for <a href="#X:9">X:9</a>, and add 'tenderAmendment' to the `tag` array
-    1. If *a notice* (of intended procurement) is amended or reissued, follow the guidance for [VII:2](#VII:2), but instead add 'tenderAmendment' to the `tag` array
+    1. If *a notice* (of intended procurement) is amended or reissued, follow the guidance for <a href="#VII:2">VII:2</a>, but instead add 'tenderAmendment' to the `tag` array
-    1. If the *tender documentation* is amended or reissued, follow the guidance for [X:7](#X:7), but instead add 'tenderAmendment' to the `tag` array
+    1. If the *tender documentation* is amended or reissued, follow the guidance for <a href="#X:7">X:7</a>, but instead add 'tenderAmendment' to the `tag` array

 </td>
       </tr>